BlockchainBrain/docs/wallet/updateexistingcoldwallet.rst

 .. warning:: It is very important that you let the MasterNode Hot wallet synchronize for a couple of hours prior to starting it from the Cold wallet.
 If you attempt to start it before it isfully synchronized then it will fail.
 Both the Cold and Hot wallets need to be on same version/protocol to activate the MasterNode.

-.. warning:  If you can update and restart your MasterNode within 1 hour, then it won't require a restart and shoudl stay enabled.
+**NOTE:** If you can update and restart your MasterNode within 1 hour, then it won't require a restart and shoudl stay enabled.
 However, if you are updating to a wallet with a different protocol then you must re-activate your node from the Cold Wallet regardless of whether you did the migration in less than one hour.

 .. _startmasternode_updateexisting:

 1. There are three ways that you can start the MasterNode from the Cold Wallet.
 Below are the three options to register the MasterNode.

 	* Option 1.
 Open the Masternodes tab, select the MasterNode that you want to start, and click the button **Start alias**
 	* Option 2.
 Open the Masternodes tab and click the button **Start all**
 	* Option 3.
 Open the Cold wallet Debug console and run the following command::

 	startmasternode alias false MN1

 * In the example above, the alias of my MasterNode was MN1.
 In your case, it might be different and is based on what you entered as the first word in the masternode.conf file.